Democrats signal a shift toward accepting voter ID laws

 “What Sen. Manchin is putting forward are some basic building blocks that we need to ensure that democracy is accessible no matter your geography,” Abrams told CNN last week.
 “And those provisions that he is setting forth are strong ones that will create a level playing field, will create standards that do not vary from state to state.”

-At a tele-town hall on Monday, Obama said that Manchin’s proposal does not address every problem related to voting rights, but that “all these provisions are supported by the overwhelming majority of the American people.
+At a tele-town hall Monday, Obama said Manchin’s proposal does not address every problem related to voting rights but that “all these provisions are supported by the overwhelming majority of the American people.
 None of them should be particularly controversial.”

 Some Democrats suggested they had never opposed voter ID requirements in general, just rules written narrowly to exclude or favor certain kinds of voters.
 Some GOP bills, for example, would accept gun owner licenses — but not college IDs — as valid IDs for voting purposes.